remaris/mongotosql/README.md

+# Deprecation
+This repository is no longer maintained because it was only necessary for our ``2.X product line``.
+The newer Cognigy.AI 3.X versions have a dedicated ``odata`` interface you can use to connect to and retrieve analytics information from.

+---

 # Introduction
 This tool extracts documents from a MongoDB collection, transforms them if needed and loads all or parts of them into a MSSQL DB.